 U.S. Product Importers: EXIM supports the purchase of U.S. made products by creditworthy, foreign buyers that cannot get traditional trade financing in their own country.
 The Bank guarantees up to 85% of the contract amount in medium- and long-term financing, covers 100% of loan guarantees, and offers medium-term insurance policies to importers.

 Other Government Departments Providing Support to Small Business Exporters

 Facts about the Export-Import Bank

-- In FY2012, the Bank authorized $35.8 billion to support nearly $50 billion in U.S. exports resulting in approximately 255,000 jobs.
+In FY 2018, the Bank authorized $3.3 billion (most of which was short-term export credit and working capital guarantees) to support nearly $6.8 billion in U.S. exports resulting in approximately 33,000 U.S. jobs.

-- The Export-Import Bank of the United States has been twice awarded “Best Global Export Credit Agency (ECA)” and four times consecutively named “Best ECA in the Americas” by Trade Finance magazine, a global publication concentrating exclusively on the international trade finance market.
+The Export-Import Bank of the United States has been twice awarded “Best Global Export Credit Agency (ECA)” and four times consecutively named “Best ECA in the Americas” by Trade Finance magazine, a global publication concentrating exclusively on the international trade finance market.

-While export credit agencies across the world have become more flexible and innovative in the aftermath of the global financial crisis, Ex-Im Bank has truly led the pack in rolling out new initiatives, adjusting existing programs, and stepping up its direct lending to make sure that deals get done that benefit U.S. exporters and support American jobs.
+While export credit agencies across the world have become more flexible and innovative in the aftermath of the global financial crisis, EXIM Bank has truly led the pack in rolling out new initiatives, adjusting existing programs, and stepping up its direct lending to make sure that deals get done that benefit U.S. exporters and support American jobs.

 EXIM’s public servants—including both senior leadership and staff—look forward to continuing to work with the U.S. Congress to implement agency reforms and to bring the Bank back to full force in the service of U.S. exporters and their workers.
 We are committed to the president’s goal of putting “America First” and reinvigorating our mission of supporting jobs & economic growth in the United States.